 We wouldn’t continue selling these as reusable pouches if you couldn’t clean them properly!
 If you have tried the above tips but are still having trouble getting them clean, please email us at firstname.lastname@example.org and we’ll be happy to help!

-Drying tips from fans:
+cleaning tips from fans:

 We can’t say exactly how long Sinchies last as everyone uses them for different things and take care of them in different ways.
-We have had some customers using the same batch for years and some only for six months as they’ve constantly been heating the pouches, freezing them and washing them in the dishwasher (please note, the 150ml unicorns and rainbows pouches should not be put through the dishwasher).
+We have had some customers using the same batch for years and some only for six months as they’ve constantly been heating the pouches, freezing them and washing them in the dishwasher (please note, we do not recommend putting pouches through the dishwasher).
 Generally we say six months is a good life, due to the low price point of the pouches ranging from $1 to a few dollars.
 We’re here to help so if you think your Sinchies haven’t lasted the distance, please email us at email@example.com!